I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ns-minitape-_tape_init_data_ex.md

 Pointer to the tape miniclass driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff567954">TapeMiniSetPosition</a> routine, which positions a tape.
 This routine is required.

-`TapeError`
+`WriteMarks`

+Pointer to the tape miniclass driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff567958">TapeMiniWriteMarks</a> routine, which writes marks to tape.
+This routine is required.

+`PreProcessReadWrite`

-Pointer to the tape miniclass driver's <a href="..\minitape\nc-minitape-tape_error_routine.md">TapeMiniTapeError</a> routine, which augments the error-handling activities of the tape class driver.
-This routine is optional.
-If one is not used, <b>TapeError</b> must be set to <b>NULL</b>.
+Pointer to the tape miniclass driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff567951">TapeMiniPreProcessReadWrite</a> routine, which executes device-specific operations before all reads and writes.
+This routine is optional and is not needed by most drivers.
+If one is not used, <b>PreProcessReadWrite</b> must be <b>NULL</b>.

 `TapeGetMediaTypes`

 Pointer to the tape miniclass driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff567939">TapeMiniGetMediaTypes</a> routine, which gets a description of each media type supported by a tape device.
 This routine is required.

+`MediaTypesSupported`

+Indicates the number of media types supported by the device.

 `TapeWMIOperations`

 Pointer to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567957">TapeMiniWMIControl</a> routine.

-`VerifyInquiry`

-Specifies the entry point of the tape miniclass driver's <a href="..\minitape\nc-minitape-tape_verify_inquiry_routine.md">TapeMiniVerifyInquiry</a> routine, which determines whether the driver supports a given device.
-This routine is required.

-`WriteMarks`

-Pointer to the tape miniclass driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff567958">TapeMiniWriteMarks</a> routine, which writes marks to tape.
-This routine is required.
+`Reserved`

+Reserved.

 ## Remarks
 A tape miniclass driver's <b>DriverEntry </b>routine calls <a href="..\minitape\nf-minitape-tapeclasszeromemory.md">TapeClassZeroMemory</a> to clear TAPE_INIT_DATA_EX, fills in the required members and any appropriate optional members, and <a href="..\minitape\nf-minitape-tapeclassinitialize.md">TapeClassInitialize</a> with a pointer to this structure.